KelvinCYDev/marvelous_todo_kelvin_frontend/README.md

 ### Installation

-1. This is just the frontend part, make sure you have setup the backend and running
+1. This is just the frontend part, make sure you have set up the backend and running
    ```sh
    https://github.com/KelvinCYDev/marvelous_todo_kelvin_backend
    ```